dimdenGD/OldTwitter/README.md

 **Installing this way on Firefox will remove it after closing browser.**

 ## FAQ
+#### Can you use this extension on phones?
+Yes, you can use Kiwi Browser to install it from [Chrome Web Store](https://chrome.google.com/webstore/detail/old-twitter-layout-2022/jgejdcdoeeabklepnkdbglgccjpdgpmf) or Firefox to install it from [Addons For Firefox](https://addons.mozilla.org/en-US/firefox/addon/old-twitter-layout-2022/).

 #### Is this extension safe?
 The code is open source so you can check everything yourself.
 It never sends any of your personal info anywhere.